Bhargavi84/The-Cook-Book/README.md

 * ### **Functionality testing**
     * ### Manual Testing
-        * ### Home Page
+        * #### Home Page
             * Navigation Bar :-The Materialize navbar is fixed and is visible across all pages and on all screen size devices and is working as expected and it collapses into a hamburger menu on Tablets and smaller devices.
             * Login menu :- when clicked redirects to login page as expected
-            * Register Menu :- when clicked Redirects to Register page as expected
+            * Register Menu :- when clicked, Redirects to Register page as expected
-            * The brand logo :- when clicked redirects to the Home page works as expected.
+            * The brand logo :- when clicked, redirects to the Home page, works as expected.
-            * New recipe : when clicked Add recipe and to fill form works as expected
+            * New recipe : when clicked, form is displayed to add recipe and works as expected
-            * Manage categories(Only for admin):- when clicked routes to get categories page and deplays the list of categories in the page works as expected.
+            * Manage categories(Only for admin):- when clicked, routes to get categories page and deplays the list of categories in the page, works as expected.
-            * logout :- when clicked it routes to login page and displays flash message "You have been logged out"
+            * logout :- when clicked, it routes to login page and displays flash message "You have been logged out"
             * Footer bar :- The footer is fixed and visible on all navigated pages and in all screen devices.
 It consists of four social links.
-            When clicked on social links it opens in a new tab of respective social link works as expected.
+            When clicked on social links it opens in a new tab of respective social link, works as expected.
             * Search button :-Tried and tested by giving input of recipe name category name and Ingredients. when typed non existing recipes the error is displayed as "No results found".
-Clicking on the Search button without entering any value - "Please fill out this field message2 is displayed, prompting users to enter a value, works as expected.
+Clicking on the Search button without entering any value - "Please fill out this field message" is displayed, prompting users to enter a value, works as expected.
             * Reset button :- when clicked it resets the value given in serach field and refreshes to get recipes page, works as expected.
-            * Show more button on individual recipe card :- when clicked it routes to Login page (if user have logged in) when clicked it routes to show recipe (if user is already logged in ) page and dsiplays user's recipe information, works as expected.
+            * Show more button on individual recipe card :- when clicked it routes to Login page (if user have logged in) when clicked it routes to show recipe (if user is already logged in ) page and displays user's recipe information, works as expected.

-        * ### Profile Page
+        * #### Profile Page

             * Clicking on the navigation bar's Profile link has been routed to the user's profile page, works as expected.
             * Clicking on Profile page, recipes card show more button, has been routed to the show recipe page, works as expected.
             * Edit button and delete Button in show recipe page.
                 * Edit :- Routes to edit recipe page works as expected.
                 * Delete :- Pops up a window for confirmation for deletion, works as expected.
-        * ### New Recipe page
+        * #### New Recipe page

             * Clicking on the navigation bar's New Recipe link has been routed to the add new recipe page.
                 * Clicking add Recipe Category field, the user can choose the category from the list.